Tom’s Proton Therapy for Throat Cancer

 When Tom sings, he loves to watch the reactions of the audience.
 Performing with the band The Classics IV®, he sings hit records from the late 1960s and early 70s that evoke a special time for the people at their shows.
 When Tom was first diagnosed with throat cancer, his initial care team recommended a surgery that could permanently damage his vocal chords.
 And that just didn’t sound right to Tom.

-Tom met with that first cancer care team in the spring of 2016 after swelling on the right side of his throat led his primary care physician to recommend a CT scan and biopsy that, in turn, revealed tonsillar cancer.
+Tom met with that first cancer care team after swelling on the right side of his throat led his primary care physician to recommend a CT scan and biopsy that, in turn, revealed tonsillar cancer.
 The experience was positive, but he left with a cancer diagnosis and a scheduled date for trans oral surgery, followed by standard radiation and possibly chemotherapy.
 Tom is a professional entertainer and singer and the side effects of such a treatment plan could affect his singing, not to mention his ability to swallow.
 Still, Tom made the arrangements for surgery.
 A few days later, when the gravity of his diagnosis and treatment set in, he became less comfortable with the implications.

 “I think it takes a couple days to really register that you have cancer.
 And for me, it was not only life threatening, even if I survived, life altering,” Tom said.
 “I thought, in today’s day and age, there’s got to be something else.”

 So, Tom went online and typed a search for “non-surgical treatment for tonsillar cancer.”
 The second result was proton treatment.
 Tom lives in Bloomington, Illinois, two hours southwest of Chicago.
 He reached out to the Northwestern Medicine Chicago Proton Center in Warrenville.